Finding the Right Mental Health Care Specialist

 - Welcome second opinions.

-- Welcome family participation and respect parents/caregivers as keys in the support network.
+- Invite family participation and respect parents/caregivers/partners as keys in the support network.

 - Hang art created by people with mental illnesses in your offices, play music composed by people with mental health issues in the waiting room (e.g. Mozart, Beethoven, Springsteen, Sting, James Taylor) and keep a lending library of helpful books for clients to borrow or keep.